Feb 21, 20194 min

 Updated: May 30

-Now that you have successfully created your own YouTube channel and you’ve spent countless hours creating and editing your video content, it’s time for it to go live.
+Now that you have successfully created a YouTube channel and you’ve spent countless hours creating and editing your video content, it’s time for it to go live.
 Congratulations!
 YouTube can be a powerful platform for small businesses seeing as it’s free and an excellent way to drive traffic to your site.
 By creating great video content, you can grow your audience and increase your influence on the Internet.
 However, it’s not as easy as just recording and throwing a video out into the world.
 In this article, we’ll show you step-by-step how to upload a video to your YouTube channel: